edwindus/attentionspan/content/posts/2024/berthold-serie-m/index.md

 The standard software includes various tone value curves, which the operator can select from a tone value archive or determine and save themselves.
 The determination or correction of these curves is carried out very quickly with signs or direct indication of the desired density.
-High and low tones, just like the mid tones, can be entered independently of each other.
+High and low tones, just like the mid-tones, can be entered independently of each other.
 These functions ensure standardized reproduction (same density of different originals).
 The tonal value curve automatically obtained with prescan allows individual manipulation of images.
 With line images it is possible to apply color and tone separation.